 Watch this video featuring Dr. Joe Cleaver discussing bioidentical hormones and how they help you sleep: https://www.youtube.com/watch?v=_D41MEf4iW0&t=1s

-DISCLAIMER: The preceding information provided is not intended nor implied to be a substitute for professional medical advice; it is provided for educational purposes only.
+DISCLAIMER: The preceding information provided is not intended nor implied to be a substitute for professional medical advice; this information is provided for educational purposes only.
 You assume full responsibility for how you choose to use this information.
-Always seek the advice of your physician or other qualified healthcare providers before starting any new treatment or discontinuing an existing treatment.
+Always seek the help of your physician or other qualified healthcare providers before starting any new treatment or discontinuing an existing therapy.
 Talk with your healthcare provider about any questions you may have regarding a medical condition.